ttsunion/Deep-Expression/README.md

 6. A new algorithm, weight-share DNN, (w = tf.tile(tf.truncated_normal((step_size, D), mean=0.0, stddev=1, dtype=tf.float32, seed=None), [int(D/step_size), 1], name = 'w')) was introduced in this project.

 # How to contact me?
 If you have any questions or suggestions or ideas about Deep-Express, please let me know.
 Besides, if Deep-Express could help you in some cases, leave a star.
+Moreover, if you have job opportunity in speech synthesis.....

 My Email: